c-gayathri/nptel-speech-to-text-pipeline/README.md

 The t2_wav.sh script preprocesses audio files (MP3, WAV, M4A) by converting them to 16kHz mono WAV format using FFmpeg.
 It processes the files in parallel, optimizing for speed based on the number of CPU cores specified, and handles input validation, error checking, and directory management for efficient batch processing.
 It automatically searches for any .mp3 and .m4a files in the given directory.

+The last few seconds and the first few seconds in every audio file contains music.
+This needs to be clipped.

-Additionally, the t2_process.py file also clips the music at the start and end of each lecture.
+The t2_process.py file clips the music at the start and end of each lecture.
 It has two modes:
 - This is trigerred when the user passes the clipping times at the start and the end in addition to the input and output directories as arguments.
 It clips the audio at the start and at the end by the start and end durations specified by the user.
 - This is the default made when the user only passes the input and output directories as arguments.
 It first segments the audio based on energy thresholding.
 It then removes the first and the last segments.
 The threshold is chosen carefully so that it is able to identify the segments of music as accurately as possible.